mi-g/express-ads/README.md

 Note that those parameters (styles, classes, tags) can also be set tuned from the admin interface.
 It's up to you to choose whatever styling method you want to use.

-`expressAds` is an object that provide access to a number of services:
+`expressAds` is an object that provides access to a number of services:

 | Param | Description |
 | ----- | ----------- |